bdist_msi

 Added in version 6.7: extensions option.

-Added in version 7.2: license_file option.
+Added in version 7.2: license-file option.

-Added in version 8.2: launch_on_finish option.
+Added in version 8.2: launch-on-finish option.

-Added in version 8.6: output_name, product_name, and product_version options.
+Added in version 8.6: output-name, product-name, and product-version options.

-Removed in version 8.6: target_name option.
+Removed in version 8.6: target-name option.

 For example: